capitalone/locopy/docs/source/developer.rst

 ``pre-commit`` is included in the ``dev`` extra installs.
 You'll have to run ``pre-commit install`` once per environment before committing changes.

-The reason behind running black, isort, and others as a pre-commit hook is to let a machine make style decisions, based on the collective wisdom of the Python community.
+The reason behind running ruff and others as a pre-commit hook is to let a machine make style decisions, based on the collective wisdom of the Python community.

 Generating Documentation